argonautproject/questionnaire/source/pages/_includes/qr-intro.md

 Can be transformed to other FHIR resources (out of scope)

-The Argonaut Questionnaire resource supports:
+The Argonaut QuestionnaireResponse resource supports:

 ### Mandatory Data Elements and Terminology

 The following data-elements are mandatory:

-**Each Questionnaire must have:**
+**Each QuestionnaireResponse must have:**

 1. A status (Mandatory in base)
 1. A link to the question being answered (Mandatory in base)